starwit-trainings/csharp-basics/01-setup/Readme.md

 The publish command offers a lot of options and you can read more on those in the [dotnet documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish)

 In this example it also worth looking into csproj file.
 There a custom target is defined, which will delete some generated files/folders.
 It serves as an example, how to add custom jobs to .Nets build system and to run them with respect to the operating system.

+### Tasks
+* Run app from command line
+* try various publish options and find the single created file.
+Move this file to a different place and test, if it is running from there.